informalsystems/cosmos.nix/docs/adrs/adr-001-E2E-testing.md

 `gm` for short.

-These shell scripts read from a TOML configuration file, and spin up the requesite chain infrastructure.
+These shell scripts read from a TOML configuration file, and spin up the specified chain infrastructure.
 There is also test automation via [E2E tests](https://github.com/informalsystems/ibc-rs/tree/master/e2e) written in python.